Counseling, Therapy, and Psychology: What's the Difference?

 Careers in Therapy

 • Marriage and Family Therapist: Marriage and family therapists help couples or families understand patterns behind family conflicts or dysfunctions and how to address them effectively.
-These therapists may help individuals understand underlying issues, but the primary focus is on the family and its functions.
+These therapists may help individuals discover underlying issues, but the primary focus remains on the family and its functions.

 • Licensed Clinical Social Worker: Licensed clinical social workers (LCSW) are licensed to provide therapy to social work clients.
 While many work for government agencies or nonprofits, an LCSW can also work as an independent practitioner.
 They may either work with referred patients with pre-existing diagnoses or diagnose mental health issues and provide talk therapy.